Alice P. Gast

 Environmental Affairs: At Imperial College London, oversees environmental institutes and centers and leads the university crisis management group.
 At Lehigh University, presided over environmental centers, advisory groups, and crisis management.
 Expertise in chemical and biological terrorism issues gained through service on several governmental committees.

-Finance: Eleven years of service as president of leading educational institutions, with ultimate responsibility for finance, fundraising, and endowment management.
+Finance: Thirteen years of service as president of leading educational institutions, with ultimate responsibility for finance, fundraising, and endowment management.

 Global Business / International Affairs: Served as a U.S. Science Envoy for the U.S. Department of State to advise on ways to foster and deepen relationships with the Caucasus and Central Asia.
-Serves on the Singapore Ministry of Education’s Academic Research Council and to the Board of Trustees for the King Abdullah University of Science and Technology in Saudi Arabia.
-Serves on the Global Federation of Competitiveness Councils and on the Global Science and Innovation Advisory Council to the Prime Minister of Malaysia.
+Serves on the Singapore Ministry of Education’s Academic Research Council, the International Academic Advisory Panel, and the Board of Trustees for the King Abdullah University of Science and Technology in Saudi Arabia.
+Serves on the Global Federation of Competitiveness Councils.
+Served and on the Global Science and Innovation Advisory Council to the Prime Minister of Malaysia.

 Research / Academia: More than three decades of service in academia and research at leading educational institutions.